brunodrugowick/brunodrugowick.github.io/_posts/2019-04-24-github-pages-how-to.md

 ### Add a header

-The following header can be added to every blog post, although you might want to do something different.
+The following header must be added to every blog post, although you might want to customize title and other things.
 It's up to you, really.
+The HOME link for example is totally a personal choice.
 ```
 ---
 layout: default